keshav1998/LLM-Chatbot/readme.md

 Ensure you have Docker Desktop installed, WSL2 configured, and enough free RAM to run models.

+## 🖥️ Windows Setup

+Ensure you have Docker Desktop installed, and enough free RAM to run models, as models are using huggingface hub, ram impact will be low.

 ## 🧠 Supported Models

 We currently support the following models: